LiamDGray/LiamDGray/README.md

 mentorship of teens and young adults — programming, systems thinking, and the craft of building things that work.

-I accept payment through the Arizona ESA (Empowerment Scholarship Account) program; I'm listed on the marketplace (ClassWallet) under **FunnelHarbor LLC**.
+For a K-12 student in Arizona, I can accept payment through the Arizona ESA (Empowerment Scholarship Account) program; I'm listed on the marketplace (ClassWallet) under **FunnelHarbor LLC**.